Constitution of the Student Government Association

 H.) The President shall have the power to remove all appointees for any reason, the President for any reason, after notifying the Senate.

 I.) The President may call a conference of all organizational Presidents when deemed necessary.

-J.) The President shall appoint the Executive Board, which will consist of the Secretary, Treasurer, Campus Relations Officer, and Parliamentarian.
+J.) The President shall appoint the Executive Board, which will consist of the Communications Director, Treasurer, Campus Relations Officer, and Parliamentarian.

 K.) The President shall be the student representative to the Shepherd University Board of Governors.